Close Button

 What films did you use?

-Color: At the end, the main color films were Fuji Pro 800Z (2007-2008) and Kodak Royal Gold 100/400 (1995-1997).
+Color: During my film days, my choice color films were Fuji Pro 800Z (2007-2008) and Kodak Royal Gold 100/400 (1995-1997).
 I also (from 2006-2007, afterward far less frequently) used Fuji True Definition 400, Fujicolor Superia X-TRA 400/800, and Kodak Max 400/800.
 These latter films were of snapshot grade quality and produced inferior results, so I tried to restrict their use to situations where I wasn't able to get my hands on something better or when quality was not paramount.
 Fuji Pro 800Z was a premium film that performed extremely well in low light levels, making it an ideal choice for shooting live music performances.

 Black and White: Kodak T-Max (1995-2003), Ilford HP5 Plus 400 (2007-2008), and the C-41 process films Kodak BW400CN (2007-2008) and Ilford XP-2 (1995-2008).
 I also tried Ilford Delta 400 for a short time.